-Homeowners starting their first remodeling project have to make their way through what can be an overwhelming amount of information and decision making.
+Homeowners starting their first remodeling project must make their way through what can be an overwhelming amount of information and decision-making.
 One of the first and most important decisions is selecting an architect or designer to design the project and a general contractor to build it.
-Homeowners often interview potential contractors but are at a loss for what to ask aside from the obvious questions about licenses, bonds and insurance.
-Here are a few more questions to help you with your selection.
+Homeowners often interview potential contractors, but few know how to vet a contractor aside from the obvious questions about licenses, bonds, and insurance.

 1. How is your company structured?